Majd al-Krum: History

-Crusader period
+Crusaders

 During Crusader rule, Majd al-Krum was known as Mergelcolon and was part of a fief with the Gedin (Jiddin) castle held by Henry of Milly (d.
 1164).
 It became part of the inheritance of his daughter Stephanie of Milly.
 The fief of Mergelcolon and Gedin passed to Stephanie's daughter Pavia whose husband, Garnier l'Aleman (d. c.
 1231), became its lord.
 After his death, the fief passed to his son John Aleman, who transferred the part including Mergelcolon and the neighboring villages of Beit Jann, Sajur and Nahf to the Teutonic Knights in 1249.
 Crusader rule over Majd al-Krum and the Shaghur valley ended with their conquest by the Mamluks in 1271.

 Ottoman Empire

-In 1517, the Ottoman Empire conquered the Levant from the Mamluks.
+In 1516, the Ottoman Empire conquered the Levant from the Mamluks.
 An Ottoman tax register dated to 1548–1549 or 1596 lists Majd al-Krum as being in the nahiya (subdistrict) of Acre, part of the Safed Sanjak.
 It had a population of 85 households and five bachelors, all Muslims.
 The villagers paid a fixed tax rate of 25% on various agricultural products, including wheat, barley, olives or fruit trees, cotton, and goats and/or beehives; a total of 16,560 akçe.
 (Note: Hütteroth and Abdulfattah dated this tax register to 1596.
 According to Harold Rhode, the register Hütteroth and Abdulfattah studied was actually from 1548–1549.)
 An Ottoman document from 1573 states that the men of Majd al-Krum and nearby villages joined forces with members of the Shihab clan and the Bedouin chief Mansur ibn Furaykh of the Beqaa Valley in carrying out raids against other nearby villages which resulted in the deaths of fifty or sixty people.